1901 Australian federal election: Parties contesting the election

-Chris Watson, first federal Labour Party leader as of two months after the election, and would later be Prime Minister in 1904.
+Chris Watson, who became the first federal Labour Party leader two months after the election, and became Prime Minister in 1904.

 The parties contesting the election were the Protectionist Party, led by Prime Minister of Australia Edmund Barton, and the Free Trade Party, unofficially led by former New South Wales Premier George Reid.
-There would not be a federal Labour Party until two months after the election, but in five of the six states local Labour parties contested the elections - in Tasmania, where there was no Labour party, King O'Malley was elected as an independent Labour candidate.
+There was no federal Labour Party until two months after the election but, in five of the six states, local Labour parties contested the elections.
+In Tasmania, where there was no Labour party, King O'Malley was elected as an independent Labour candidate.
 There were also a number of independents of various political leanings and a New South Wales Senate ticket called the "Socialist Six", comprising Labour members in conflict with the official party.

-The Protectionists advocated the protection of local industries through the imposition of tariffs on imported goods, the construction of a transcontinental railway, a uniform railway gauge, uniform suffrage, aged pensions and defending the Australian constitution from radicals.
+The Protectionists advocated the protection of local industries through the imposition of tariffs on imported goods, the construction of a transcontinental railway, a uniform railway gauge, uniform suffrage, aged pensions, and defending the Australian constitution from radicals.
 The party used the colour red throughout the campaign.
 In addition to Barton, Protectionist candidates included many of the leading political figures from colonial Australia, including Charles Kingston, Sir John Forrest, and future Prime Minister Alfred Deakin.

-The Free Traders (their official title was "Australian Free Trade and Liberal Association") advocated the dismantling of the tariff system, a transcontinental railway, and believed that aged pensions should be left to the states.
+The Free Traders (their official title was "Australian Free Trade and Liberal Association") advocated the dismantling of the tariff system and a transcontinental railway, and believed that aged pensions should be left to the states.
 As many of the policies of the Protectionists and Free Traders were similar, the Free Traders campaigned heavily on tariffs, with Reid stating that he wanted the election to be a plebiscite on tariffs.
 The party used the colour blue throughout the campaign.
-In addition to Reid, who believed he should have been appointed Prime Minister instead of Barton as he considered himself the bigger political figure, Free Trade candidates included Reid's unofficial deputy Paddy Glynn, William Irvine, and former state Labour leader and future Commonwealth Liberal Party Prime Minister Joseph Cook.
+In addition to Reid, who believed he should have been appointed Prime Minister instead of Barton, because he considered himself the more significant political figure, Free Trade candidates included Reid's unofficial deputy Paddy Glynn, William Irvine, and former state Labour leader and future Commonwealth Liberal Party Prime Minister Joseph Cook.

-Labour advocated old age pensions, electoral reform, a national army, compulsory arbitration of industrial disputes and a national referendum to decide issues that would otherwise lead to a double dissolution of parliament.
+Labour advocated old age pensions, electoral reform, a national army, compulsory arbitration of industrial disputes, and a national referendum to decide issues that would otherwise lead to a double dissolution of parliament.
 Senior Labour candidates included future Prime Ministers Chris Watson, Andrew Fisher and Billy Hughes.
 Labour candidates were elected as individual state-based candidates, who met before the first sitting of Parliament on 8 May 1901 and agreed to form a federal Labour Party.
 Chris Watson, a Sydney printer and former member of the New South Wales Parliament, was elected the inaugural leader of the Party.

-All parties were in support of a White Australia as was the norm at the time, with only a single parliamentarian, Free Trader Bruce Smith, fully opposing the legislation.
+All parties supported a White Australia, as was the norm at the time, with only a single parliamentarian, Free Trader Bruce Smith, fully opposing the legislation.